atimpone/aws-foundation-journey/1-dev-environments/1-4-address-prerequisites.md

 * Names of your resources won't collide with other names when working in global namespaces.
 * You'll be able to create security policies to restrict access based on resources with that prefix.

-Your organization is likely already using a stock ticker or other similar abbreviation to represent your organization in a abbreviated manner in support of current business and IT processes.
-These existing identifiers might be appropriate to carry forward as you build out your cloud environment.
+Your organization is likely already using a stock ticker or other similar abbreviation to represent your organization in support of current business and IT processes.
+One of these existing identifiers might be appropriate to carry forward as you build out your cloud environment.

 You should limit the length of the abbeviated organization identifier to a handful of characters.
-For example, keeping the identifier to no longer than 4-5 characters is a good guide.
+Using no more than 4-5 characters is a good guide.

 As an example, this guide uses the prefix **`acme`** throughout.
 As you progress through the guide, you're expected to replace this example prefix with your organization's own identifier.